 - All coating materials must be water-based; - All coatings used on the inner panel for spraying must be suitable for spraying (per the technical data sheet).
-The provided material has to be suitable with the chosen spray system. - Wallpapers according to section 5.4.3; - The door must be a real door made from MDF with moulding and pre-primed.
+The provided material has to be suitable with the chosen spray system. - Wallpapers according to section 5.4.2; - The door must be a real door made from MDF with moulding and pre-primed.

 For modules 3, 4, and 5 MDF panels are required, minimum 22 mm thick, for stability.
-The Competitor workstations need to be a minimum of 6m x 2.5m.
+The Competitor workstations need to be a minimum of 6.0 m x 2.5 m.

-- The chosen spray gun or spray system must be clearly defined minimum three months before the Competition; - Skirting (top + bottom) must be made from MDF, pre-primed and fixed with screws (no nails)
+- The chosen spray gun or spray system must be clearly defined minimum three (3) months prior to the Competition; - Skirting (top + bottom) must be made from MDF, pre-primed, and fixed with screws (no nails).